pnp/script-samples/scripts/spo-list-formatting/README.md

 - [Show or hide columns in a list or library form](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/list-form-conditional-show-hide) and
 - [Configure the list form](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/list-form-configuration).

-However, the `Get-PnPSiteTemplate -Handlers Lists` command does not inlclude these customizations.
+However, the `Get-PnPSiteTemplate -Handlers Lists` command does not include these customizations.
 These scripts bridge this gap.
 The Get-ListFormatting script exports:
 - form customizers
 - list views